parth-shettiwar/3D-Object-Detection-and-Semantic-Map-Generation/README.md

-# Course Project for CS763
-Group 007

-### Title
->3D Object Detection and Semantic Map Generation
+# 3D Object Detection and Semantic Map Generation

 ### Installation steps
 The necessary packages have been enlisted in `requirements.txt` but installation of certain packages like `torch` would have OS-specific instructions.